Community Economic Development Unit

 About the Community Economic Development Unit

-The City Bar Justice Center’s (CBJC) Community Economic Development (CED) Unit consists of the Neighborhood Entrepreneur Law Project (NELP), the Foreclosure Project and the Consumer Bankruptcy Project.
+The City Bar Justice Center’s (CBJC) Community Economic Development (CED) Unit consists of the Neighborhood Entrepreneur Law Project (NELP), the Homeowner Stability Project and the Consumer Bankruptcy Project.
 Together, the projects are working towards addressing economic inequality in marginalized communities by providing clients with a range of free legal services.
 The CED Unit assists clients at various points of economic uncertainty, whether it is applying for a bank loan to start a small business or understanding how bankruptcy may affect ones credit or help one to save their family home.
 The legal assistance each project provides varies greatly, but their mission of revitalizing and stabilizing NYC communities is a common goal for the CED Unit, as well as for the larger CBJC.
 The CED Unit’s overall mission is to keep low-income communities intact through the promotion of community economic development and financial empowerment.
 Through our day to day services each project works towards achieving that goal and as a unit, we are working to strategize and implement new initiatives to encourage developmental growth and security for the NYC communities that are home to CBJC’s low-income clients.

 As an integrated unit the projects work to assist clients in moving out of economic insecurity, while also providing meaningful pro bono work for transactional attorneys.